 Chronic Tendon Injuries

-According to the research studies currently reported, PRP is most effective in the treatment of chronic tendon injuries, especially tennis elbow, a very common injury of the tendons on the outside of the elbow.
+According to the research studies currently reported, PRP is most effective in the treatment of chronic tendon injuries.

 Acute Ligament and Muscle Injuries